iancaragol/with/content/posts/greek-islands/index.md

 > Our flight map showing the re-route to Venice, Italy

-We got into Santorini around dinner time and had an amazing dinner on-top of a large hill near our AirBnb.
+We got into Santorini around dinner time and had an amazing dinner on-top of a large hill near our Airbnb.
 We went back to our place after dinner and played some card games before heading off to bed.

 ![IMG_121](IMG_121.jpg)

-> The outside of our AirBnb in Santorini
+> The outside of our Airbnb in Santorini

 ![IMG_5224](IMG_5224.jpg)